danieltjw/aifutures/README.md

 An AGI / ASI might see the world very differently from us.
 Humans moulded by the effects of scarcity (resources, information, attention) over most of our history will likely have a very limited and constrained view on the world compared to it.

 We should be mindful not to apply our overly conventional views and assumptions to it.
-For example, something like a maintaining a post-basic-scarcity society might be difficult for humans but might be child's play for an ASI.
+For example, something like a maintaining a post-basic-scarcity society might be difficult for humans but might only take a fraction of an ASI's compute power.

 Successful communication with an AGI / ASI might require a willingness to embrace a more weird and unconventional point of view that we are normally comfortable with.
 For example, an AGI / ASI primary sense of the world might be through the abstract flow of information rather than our 5 basic human senses*.